robotgradient/robotgradient.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Scientist at FAIR (Fundamental AI Research), META
+subtitle: Research Scientist at Meta's FAIR

 profile:
   align: right